Node

 node_dcids |

-string or list of strings | List of the DCIDs of the nodes to query. |
+string or list of strings | One or more DCIDs of the nodes to query. |

 expression |

-string | A relation expression that specifies the property (or properties.)
+string | A relation expression, represented with symbols including arrow notation, that specifies the property (or properties) to query.
+For more details, see relation expressions.
 By using different relations, you can query node information in different ways, such as getting the edges and neighboring node values.
 Examples below show how to request this information for one or multiple nodes. |

 all_pages |